-Arts in the Heart- September 19-21, 2025
+MARK YOUR CALENDARS: Arts in the Heart- September 18-20, 2026

 Festival is Open Friday 5pm – 9pm, Saturday 11am – 9pm, Sunday 11am – 6pm.

-Welcome to the 44th Arts in the Heart of Augusta Festival!
+Thank you for attending to the 44th Arts in the Heart of Augusta Festival!

-We’re proud to be the catalyst, but we know none of this happens without you, our community and residents, our partners and small businesses, our mighty staff of four, our dynamic festival team and our incredible Arts Council Board.
+We’re proud to be the catalyst, but we know none of this happened without you, our community and residents, our partners and small businesses, our mighty staff of four, our dynamic festival team and our incredible Arts Council Board.
 To all members of the Greater Augusta Arts Council, our year-round donors, and every single sponsor who views the arts as a wise investment: thank you.
 A festival this size takes WORK (all caps), and your belief fuels the sparkle.

-This year’s festival is Powered by Amazon, honoring their intentional investment in our creative economy.
+This year’s festival was Powered by Amazon, honoring their intentional investment in our creative economy.
 Big love to the City of Augusta, Destination Augusta, the Augusta Marriott, and ALL our partners for helping craft one of the best weekends of the year.

 Denise Tucker